 - 1.1 The core purpose of the Strategic Housing Investment Plan (SHIP) is to set out strategic investment priorities for affordable housing over a 5-year period to achieve the outcomes set out in the Local Housing Strategy (LHS).
 The SHIP reinforces the local authority as the strategic housing authority and details how investment priorities will be delivered.
-The SHIP should: - · Set out the investment priorities for affordable housing - Demonstrate how these will be delivered - Identify the resources required to deliver these priorities - Enable the involvement of key partners. - 1.2 The SHIP is a realistic and practical operational plan that rolls forward projects identified in previous SHIPs and introduces new projects.
+The SHIP should: - Set out the investment priorities for affordable housing - Demonstrate how these will be delivered - Identify the resources required to deliver these priorities - Enable the involvement of key partners. - 1.2 The SHIP is a realistic and practical operational plan that rolls forward projects identified in previous SHIPs and introduces new projects.
 It demonstrates how, when and where the Council and its partners intend to deliver new affordable homes across the city.
-It also illustrates how a variety of funding mechanisms are maximised to ensure the delivery of the projects. - 1.3 In 2020/21 there were 461 affordable housing completions which, despite the impacts of Covid-19, is the highest number of affordable homes delivered in Aberdeen through the Affordable Housing Supply Programme.
-As of 30 September 2021, 79 affordable housing completions have taken place across the city, with 806 units being projected for completion in 2021/22.
-The table below shows the location, developer and type of affordable homes completed in 2020/21.
+It also illustrates how a variety of funding mechanisms are maximised to ensure the delivery of the projects. - 1.3 In 2021/22 there were 692 affordable housing completions which is the highest number of affordable homes delivered in Aberdeen through the Affordable Housing Supply Programme.
+As of 30 August 2022, 144 affordable housing completions have taken place across the city, with 653 units being projected for completion in 2022/23.
+The table below shows the location, developer and type of affordable homes completed in 2021/22.